 While the object of both poker variants is to create the best possible five-card hand (using a combination of five community cards and the hole cards), the biggest difference between Texas hold’em and Omaha is the structure of the winning hand and the number of cards that players are dealt at the start of the round.

-In Omaha, players are dealt four hold cards and need to make their five-card hand using three of the community cards and two hold cards.
-In Texas hold’em on the other hand, players are dealt two hold cards and are able to use any combination of the community and hold cards to make up their winning hand.
+In Omaha, players are dealt four hole cards and need to make their five-card hand using exactly three of the community cards and two hole cards.
+In Texas hold’em on the other hand, players are dealt two hole cards and are able to use any combination of the community and hole cards to make up their winning hand.

 PLO Poker Rules: How to Play Pot-Limit Omaha